ondini/lgcreportgenerator/README.md

 Notes -> supported measurement types are defined in constants -> each of them must have defined obs. columns for obs table + residuals and stationscolumns getters.
 Note that obs. columns need also a function compatible with the path structure in processing file.

--> Columns for instrument line are ready, but they are not accessible in the object.
+-> Columns for instrument line are ready, but they are not accessible in the object, so needs to be added later.

 #### Single file compilation

+In this part is explained, how to change (and how was changed) the react project from classical create-react-app template to template, which builds all the project into a single index.html.

 Firstly, install rewired and webpack plugins as